ofisc/ofisc.co.uk/content/club/membership.md

 ## Club Jackets

 All members are encouraged to wear a personalized club jackets, which are available to purchase for £35.
+Payment for the jacket will be collected as a one-time direct debit after you have received the jacket.

-Please send an email specifying the desired size (the jackets use an age-based sizing scheme).
+Please complete the jacket order form to tell us which size you need the name you prefer to have on the front of the jacket.

-You should also state which name you prefer to have on the front of the jacket.
+<a class="f6 link dim br-pill ph3 pv2 mb2 dib white bg-dark-blue" href="https://airtable.com/appds0YxM7WfBSSJK/shrJVD4gnVKaJdO1H">Order Jacket</a>

 ## Notice Period